 As appreciation for MMT grows, so does enthusiasm for explaining it.
-Some of this informed enthusiasm comes from people outside the circle of principal academic economists.
+Informed enthusiasm comes from folks within and from folks outside the circle of principal academic economists.
 Here are samples of a growing body of work describing, explaining and otherwise clarifying how money works in monetarily sovereign nations.
 Note: regardless of whether a piece describes how things work in the U.S., the U.K., Australia or any other nation acting as a currency issuer i.e., a sovereign currency and no foreign currency debt, the basics are the same.
 Among these articles, there is some redundancy and there are different approaches.
 Our favorite pieces may not be yours.
 We recommend you begin with the video and first several links on this page.